Dr. McHale's Bio

 Ed.D., Counselor Education and Supervision, Argosy University

 Dr. Butler is an Associate Program Director for the Family Study Center and an Adjunct Faculty member in Psychology on the St. Petersburg campus.
-From 2018-2020 she served as the Family Study Center’s Learning and Development Facilitator for the Foundation for a Healthy St Petersburg sponsored-project “Trauma-Informed Infant-Family Mental Health”, and now serves as PI for an expansion of that initiative, Reckoning with Race and COVID-19 in Infant-Family Mental Health.
-In the St. Petersburg community, LaDonna serves as Executive Director and CEO of The Well for Life, an alternative healing space serving individuals in need of mental health counseling, wellness, and self-care resources.
+From 2018-2020 she served as the Family Study Center’s Learning and Development Facilitator for the Foundation for a Healthy St Petersburg sponsored-project “Trauma-Informed Infant-Family Mental Health”, and subsequently served as PI for an expansion of that initiative, Reckoning with Race and COVID-19 in Infant-Family Mental Health.
+Currently, Dr. Butler is the project lead for the Family Study Center's subcontract with the Pinellas County Department of Human Services, Opioid-Affected Youth Initiative: Aiding Drug Impacted Children in Out-of-Home Care.
+In the St. Petersburg community, Dr. Butler serves as Executive Director and CEO of The Well for Life, an alternative healing space serving individuals in need of mental health counseling, wellness, and self-care resources.

 M.A.
 Professional Mental Health Counseling, Webster University